Mistakes SaaS founders make when it comes to product discovery

 This methodology ensures that the app is scoped out more accurately.
 With a fully fledged design, you can write accurate user stories with all details needed.
 The design will help a development team understand the app flows and how everything clicks together.

 Now, putting a lot of time and effort into product discovery doesn’t always guarantee a smooth development process.
 These projects have stakeholders, and their decisions can make or break the entire process.
-So in this article, we wanted to highlight some of the mistakes SaaS founders make during product discovery, which can negatively impact their project.
+So in this article, we wanted to highlight some of the mistakes SaaS founders make during product discovery, which can negatively impact their projects.
+For those looking to see how well their discovery and design process stacks up, we’re offering a free UI/UX assessment to identify key improvements that can strengthen your product’s foundation.

 Inefficient or lackluster communication